123453ANSH/GSRProcessingPipelineSPSS/README.md

 Note - ensure you have python 3.7 or greater installed in your text editor/IDE with the following packages: Matplotlib, Scipy, Csv, Numpy, Os, and Math.

 1) Download the .py file and open in appropriate text editor/IDE.
-Program was created in pyCharm and Jupyter Notebooks; running the script in either of these IDE's would allow for the least errors while setting up.
+This program was created in pyCharm and Jupyter Notebooks; running the script in either of these IDE's would allow for the least errors while setting up.
-2) at the top of the script, edit the 'Folder', 'Folder1', and 'NewFilePath' variables to the directory of the following:
+2) at the top of the script, edit the 'Folder', 'Folder1', and 'NewFilePath' variables to the following:
 - for 'Folder', edit to the directory where experimental group GSR data is stored
 - for 'Folder1', edit to the directory where control group GSR data is stored
 - for 'NewFilePath', edit to the directory where you would like the processed GSR metrics to be stored